Flavors and Fragrances (ICAP P2)

 Program

-The 4-semester program is offered in partnership with industry and is open to sandwich courses (apprenticeship or training contract).
+The program is divided into four semesters and is offered in partnership with industry.
+It is open to work-study programs (apprenticeships or apprenticeship contracts).

-The M1 ICAP Flavors and Fragrances, organized over 2 semesters, provides students with a solid grounding in the field.
-Some courses in biosourced chemistry, color physics, chemometrics and microbiology are shared with other courses in the Chemistry Master's program.
+The M1 ICAP Aromas and Perfumes program, organized into two semesters, provides students with solid knowledge in the field.
+Some courses in bio-based chemistry, color physics, chemometrics, and microbiology are shared with other programs in the Master's in Chemistry degree.

-More specialized courses provide students with the skills essential to their future professional integration, in the following main areas: chemistry of fragrance molecules, extraction, analysis and characterization methods, basic principles of formulation, sensory analysis.
+More specialized courses provide students with the skills they need for their future careers in the following main areas: chemistry of odor molecules, extraction, analysis and characterization methods, basic principles of formulation, and sensory analysis.

-The M2 ICAP Flavors and Fragrances is an in-depth specialization and the acquisition of complementary skills.
-Emphasis is placed on techniques for extracting, analyzing and preserving aromas, obtaining them by biotechnological means, olfactory and gustatory sensory evaluation, legislation, additives, molecules with a strong olfactory impact, the specificity of aromas (e.g. tropical fruits) and functional perfumery.
+The M2 ICAP Aromas and Perfumes program consists of an in-depth study of the specialization and the acquisition of complementary skills.
+The focus is on techniques for extracting, analyzing, and preserving flavors, obtaining them through biotechnology, sensory evaluation of smell and taste, legislation, additives, molecules with a strong olfactory impact, the specificity of flavors (e.g., tropical fruits), and functional perfumery.

 Read more